wader/fq/doc/usage.md

 - [vscode-jq](https://github.com/wader/vscode-jq)
 - [jq-lsp](https://github.com/wader/jq-lsp)

-Common beginner gotcha are:
+Common beginner gotchas are:
 - jq's use of `;` and `,`. jq uses `;` as argument separator
 and `,` as output separator.
 To call a function `f` with two arguments use `f(1; 2)`.
-If you do `f(1, 2)` you pass a single argument `1, 2` (a lambda expression that output `1` and then output `2`) to `f`.
+If you do `f(1, 2)` you pass a single argument `1, 2` (a lambda expression that outputs `1` and then outputs `2`) to `f`.
 - Expressions can return or "output" zero or more values.
 This is how loops, foreach etc is achieved.
 - Expressions have one implicit input and output value.
 This how pipelines like `1 | . * 2` work.

 ## Types specific to fq

 fq has two additional types compared to jq, decode value and binary.
-In standard jq expressions they will in most case behave as some standard jq type.
+In standard jq expressions they will in most cases behave as some standard jq type.

 ### Decode value

-This type is returned by decoders and it used to represent parts of the decoed input.
+This type is returned by decoders and it is used to represent parts of the decoded input.
 It can act as all standard jq types, object, array, number, string etc.

 Each decode value has these properties:
 - A bit range in the input